Terms of Service

 keep your Crunch Account up to date with all trading activities, including entering all invoices and expenses, recording withdrawals and payments, reconciling with your company bank and credit card statements on a regular basis, filing your VAT returns, if you are registered and filing RTI submissions when required, through your Crunch Account;

 if you are advised you are within IR35, advise us accordingly.
-You will then be required to take up the paid for Crunch Payroll service so that we prepare the appropriate 'deemed payment' calculations.
-It is your responsibility to request an IR35 Contract Assessment or IR35 Full Status Review and dependent on the level of service you selected this may be subject to an additional charge (When a Full Status Review is selected, it will be carried out by our partner Abbey Tax).
-Unless we receive instructions from you to the contrary, or you request an assessment we will always treat you as outside IR35 and your Crunch Account will reflect this status;
+You will then be required to take up the paid for Crunch Payroll service so that we prepare the appropriate ‘deemed payment’ calculations.
+It is your responsibility to request an IR35 Contract Assessment or IR35 Full Status Review and dependent on the level of service you selected this may be subject to an additional charge.
+Unless we receive instructions from you to the contrary, or you request an review we will always treat you as outside IR35 and your Crunch Account will reflect this status;

 ensure that the Services are not abused or used for any immoral or illegal purpose or in any way that would bring Crunch into disrepute;